Samin0613/Samin0613/README.md

 - 👋 Hi, I'm Samin Zafar.
-- 👀 I’m interested in "Programming, AI, Robotics, Machine Learning, HTML and CSS".
+- 👀 I’m interested in "java, Web Development, Data Structure and Algorithm".
-- 🌱 I’m currently learning "Bachelors's in Computer Application(BCA)".
+- 🌱 I've done my graduation in Bachelors's of Computer Application(BCA).
 - 💞️ I’m looking to collaborate on interesting project works.
-- 📫 You can reach me through mail."Mial ID- btsamin0613@gmail.com ".
+- 📫 You can reach me through mail."Mial ID- zafarsamin46@gmail.com ".

 <!---
 Samin0613/Samin0613 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.